JOHN LENNON – MIND GAMES

 Let in the light

-On April 1, 1973 (April Fool’s Day) John & Yoko announced the birth of Nutopia, a conceptual country.
+On April 1, 1973 (April Fool’s Day) John & Yoko wrote a declaration announcing the birth of Nutopia, a conceptual country.
 The name was inspired by Thomas Moore’s book Utopia published in 1516, which translated from modern Latin means ‘no place’.
 Nutopia also had no place – symbolized by a white flag of surrender.

 ‘Nutopian International Anthem’ which consists of total silence, quite possibly samples “4:33” by John Cage (1952)!
 This is the second usage of silence as music by John and Yoko.
-‘Two Minutes Silence’ appears on Unfinished Music No. 2: Life with the Lions.
-This was a eulogy for their baby, John Ono Lennon II whom Yoko had miscarried at the time.
-The Declaration of Nutopia as well as the Nutopian National Embassy address are printed on the inner sleeve.
+‘Two Minutes Silence’ appears on Unfinished Music No. 2: Life with the Lions .
+The silent track was a eulogy for their baby, John Ono Lennon II whom Yoko had miscarried at the time.
+The Declaration of Nutopia as well as the Nutopian Embassy address are printed on the inner sleeve.

-‘Meat City’ (originally formed as ‘Shoeshine’) is another oddly appealing rocker.
+‘Meat City’ is another oddly appealing rocker.
 The sped- up snippets of backwards vocals say, ‘Check the album’ (on the single) and ‘Fuck a pig’ (on the album) – uttered by engineer Roy Cicala.

-A bit of politics, this time with humor crept in on ‘Bring On The Lucie (Freeda Peeple)’.
+John couldn’t resist a smattering of politics, with beautiful gospel-style backing vocals from the girls in Something Different on ‘Bring On The Lucie (Freeda Peeple)’.

 The critics were not impressed, although Mind Games reached No. 13 in Britain and No. 9 in the USA.

-The government’s harassment and the harshness of American critics regarding John’s albums, and their insensitive treatment of Yoko left John in despair.
+The government’s harassment and the harshness of American critics regarding John’s albums (and their insensitive treatment of Yoko) left John in despair.
 Experiencing just as many hassles in America (the land of his dreams) as he had in the U.K. was a tremendous shock.
 Due to the immense pressure from all of this, shortly after the recording of Mind Games Yoko suggested a trial separation.
-She sent John to Los Angeles with a minder (their assistant May Pang, who also became his lover).
+John went to Los Angeles with assistant May Pang, who also became his minder and lover.
 This began his 18-month ‘Lost Weekend’.

-In spite of his suffering the slings and arrows of hangers-on and the media, John managed to write yet another beautiful and honest album which was less severe than his first three solo records.
-Including Mind Games, his four solo albums to date painted a true portrait of his soul.
+In spite of his suffering the slings and arrows of hangers-on and the media, John managed to write yet another beautiful and honest album, less severe than his first three solo records.
+Including Mind Games, his four solo albums to date painted a true portrait of his soul and his complex personality.

-P.S.: John and Yoko were back together a year after the release of Mind Games.
+John and Yoko were back together eighteen months after the release of Mind Games.

 As John said, ‘The separation didn’t work out.’